Salmonella Study

 • With statistical analyses we identified the following risk factors for salmonellosis outbreaks in

-• Any management group:
+• Any animal management group:

 • Increased herd size: 20% increase in risk per 100 cows